Many people fall in love with ricotta cheese, no matter whether it’s for their lasagna or other creamy treats.

-The white sauce here can be seen in every Midwestern kitchen of your youth.
+The white sauce here can be seen in every Midwestern kitchen.
+It’s common in classic Egyptian dishes as well.
 It’s pretty much a dairy sauce made from butter, flour, and milk.
 Chefs and home cooks tend to use it to add richness and complexity to their culinary masterpieces.

-You will see this non-melting cheese in Indian cuisine.
+You will see this non-melting cheese in Indian cuisine and its side dishes.
 It’s the most popular one used in main courses, desserts, and light snacks.
 People love to wrap paneer in the dough before deep-frying it and serving it with spinach (4).

 As compared to ricotta cheese, you can feel that it gets firmer and less salty.

 Aside from these, the cheese keeps a low focus on calories and fats.
 It means being healthy for people who suffer from heart disorders.